 6) Neelam (Blue Sapphire)

 This highly famous stone is composed of aluminum oxide.
 It is regarded as the most respected as well as the most dangerous stone.
 Its positive, as well as negative effects, are manifested from within hours to days.
 Though found in many countries like the USA, Java, Thailand, Australia, Sri Lanka, etc. but the sapphire found in Kashmir province of India is the most beautiful and expensive.
 Sapphire is often compared with notorious anti-biotic penicillin because of its accelerated effects.
 In Sanskrit it is known as Neel Mani, Indraneel Mani, in Urdu it is known as Yakoob, Kabood.
 Blue Sapphire is one of the Navratna.

 7) Heera (Diamond)

 Hardly anybody will be unaware of this famous jewel.
 This brilliant, attractive, and transparent stone has white, blue, and reddish hues.
 It has miraculous.
-Latent powers which are both constructive as well as destructive.
+Latent powers are both constructive as well as destructive.
 It is the hardest substance known to man.
 It is a precious stone very dear to Venus.

 8) Gomed (Hassonite)